 I battle cancer at my day job, and write about comics & women's college basketball at night.
-I have a beautiful & whip-smart wife and a feisty young daughter who is my test subject for all the kids' comics I receive.
+I have feisty young daughter who is my test subject for all the kids' comics I receive.

 I will happily review any comics sent to me.
 I especially like to review minicomics.
 Contact me at tmc [at] duke [dot] edu for more info or send your comics to: